maxiao0234/ARTran/README.md

+# Adjustable Robust Transformer (ARTran)

-# Adjustable Robust Transformer for High Myopia Screening in Optical Coherence Tomography
+This is the official repository for "Adjustable Robust Transformer for High Myopia Screening in Optical Coherence Tomography" (MICCAI 2023)

+## Introduction
 Adjustable Robust Transformer (ARTran) is a method for high myopia screening.
 It can change the preference of the inference result according to the provided adjustment coefficient.
 We aim to design a high myopia screening method which use a unified model to make different decisions based on different inclusion criteria.
 We design a label noise learning method shifted subspace transition matrix (SST) to constrain the noisy class-posterior preferences.
 We have established the association between output preference and adjustment direction that a higher SE as inclusion criteria biases network output more towards positive categories.